justkaanz/katmancoinold/README.md

 The formation founded by Çağrı Ergün, where his audience gathered.
 There are no illegal or defamatory elements on this page, this is a piece of humor from the discord community called KATMAN.
 Over and over; Responsibility belongs to our MNT license. twitch.tv/HYPE discord.gg/HYPE
+It is an independent project from the management team!
+Is a fan project.

 What is Nuribet?
 (Sponsor)
 ----------------
 Nuribet is a Turkish online prediction company holding the Curaçao eGaming License.
 It was established in 2020 and registered in Cyprus.
 In 2019, they experienced significant growth by sponsoring Chelsea FC, Liverpool FC and Tottenham Hotspur briefly.
 He is currently continuing on Twitch on the HYPE channel on our new chip system, the prediction system.
 You can visit our site for 30% Loss bonus, 50 offspins and more.
+Of course, it is not real.

 https://youtu.be/rxkkD3_A9jM